balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 The aim of this project is to simulate image rendering of arbitrary-shaped "lenses" described by triangle meshes using Bézier triangle interpolation.
 It will be possible to simulate free-form lenses, and of course spherical lenses as well.
 (Of course spherical lenses can be simulated much more efficiently.)
 This project is just for personal learning, so I omit investigation of existing results.

 This work is divided into 4 parts:
 1. [C++ utilities and preprocessor](#1001).
 These parts check the input and produce the Bézier mesh appropriate to implement raytracing.
+Finished.
 2. [Reference single ray tracing implementation in C++](#1002).
 I use it actually to develop all geometry and raytracing algorithms, which will later be modified for GPU usage.
+Finished.
 3. [Initial implementation in NVIDIA Thrust](#1003), a quick proof-of-concept implementation based on the reference to produce images.
+Never started.
 4. An iteratively developed [CUDA version](#1004) for best performance.
+Never started.

 [Shortcomings](#1005) are here.
 I use Eigen3 for vector calculations, because it is well supported under CUDA, and Google Test for unit testing.
 I also use Sebastian Reiter's STL reader utility to parse STL files.

-[Here](https://db.bme.hu/~bamer/tdk/TDK.html) is my ancient naive implementation of spherical lens system simulator from 1994-1998 (in Hungarian).
+[Here](https://bamer.hu/tdk/) is my ancient naive implementation of spherical lens system simulator from 1994-1998 (in Hungarian).
 That work originates from the high school with most parts ready then.
 I've abandoned the work because a 80386 without an FPU was far too slow for any meaningful rendering.
 During the university I could complete it and use a Sun workstation for rendering the images.

 I use At most C++17 features all thorough the code to let it interoperate with CUDA.